-In an effort to help impact higher-than-average rates of lung cancer and smoking in its region, Wilmot Cancer Institute’s Community Outreach, Engagement and Disparities office (COED) has launched a new fully-remote program to support smokers with quitting, using free nicotine replacement therapy medications delivered by mail and counseling via text-messaging.
+In an effort to help impact higher-than-average rates of lung cancer and smoking in its region, Wilmot Cancer Institute’s Community Outreach and Engagement office (COE) has launched a new fully-remote program to support smokers with quitting, using free nicotine replacement therapy medications delivered by mail and counseling via text-messaging.

 Specifically, the area had about 68 cases of lung cancer per 100,000 people, compared to about 55 cases per 100,000 in New York state as a whole, and 51 cases per 100,000 across the U.S. This coincides with higher smoking rates in the region: In the 27-county area, about 19% of the population smokes, but state-wide in New York, only about 14% smoke.

 While it is possible to get lung cancer even if you don’t use tobacco, smoking is linked with about 80 to 90 percent of lung cancer deaths, according to the Centers for Disease Control.
 Also, those who smoke are 15 to 30 percent times more likely to get lung cancer or die from lung cancer compared to those who don’t smoke.

 The Smoking Cessation team, which has more than 15 years of experience in smoking cessation research and service, decided to make this program remote and primarily use text messaging, knowing that much of the 27-county area is fairly rural and resides outside Monroe County.
 A fully remote approach also became crucial with the COVID-19 pandemic.

 “By helping people in our community quit smoking, we are helping reduce the long-term incidence of cancer, specifically lung cancer,” says Wilmot COE Associate Director Ana Paula Cupertino, Ph.D.
 “We’re thrilled to be able to enroll smokers who otherwise would not have access to smoking cessation treatment, especially smokers living in rural areas or in underserved and uninsured communities.”